AOSC-Dev/chromium-loongarch64/README.md

 Partial diff: `chromium/chromium-VER.*.diff`, they are extracted from the whole diff.

+Caveat:

-Caveat: you need to build compiler-rt and rustc with `-mcmodel=medium`, otherwise it may fail to link due to relocation truncation.
+- you need to build compiler-rt and rustc with `-mcmodel=medium`, otherwise it may fail to link due to relocation truncation.
+- if you encountered error like `undefined reference to __rust_dealloc`, please update your GN version.

 Based on: